Updating Greenplum® cluster settings

 Change the public access setting

-and select Yandex MPP Analytics for PostgreSQL. - Select the cluster and click Edit at the top of the page.
+- Select your cluster and click Edit at the top of the page.

 - Under Network settings, enable or disable Public access.